gcapes/git-course/04-undoing.md

 $ git revert HEAD^
 ```

 When we revert, a new commit is created.
-The HEAD pointer and the branch
+The `HEAD` pointer and the branch
 pointer are in fact moved forward rather than backwards.

-We can revert to any previous commit.
+We can revert any previous commit.
 That is, we can "abandon" any of the
 previous changes.
 However, depending on the changes we made, we may bump into
 a *conflict* (which we will cover in more detail further on).